PISSED OFF SURGEON CONTEMPLATING MY DEMISE?

 THE WORLD’S BEST FLIP PHONE

 Before I owned a Smartphone, I owned a Flip phone… a very good flip phone.
 I selected it carefully, planning to use it for years.
 It worked fine, great even, and I enjoyed using it.
 It was small, convenient, sturdy and protected in its own attached hard-shell plastic case.
 It didn’t break whenever I dropped it.
 Even better, it fit perfectly into my cross-body bag.
-It met military specifications.
+It even met military specifications.

-One day when I was back home after a long and difficult week of travel, I got up very early and started laundry.
+One weekend when I was back home after a long and difficult week of travel, I got up very early and started laundry.
 I travelled a great deal at that time, and clean clothes were always a treat.
 I was tired and made a big mistake.
 When I transferred my wet clothes from the washing machine to the dryer.
 I found my precious flip phone in a soggy pocket.
 I felt sick.
 The phone contained literally hundreds of personal and business telephone numbers for loved ones, friends, family, clients and consultants.
 I dreaded having to enter all those numbers manually into a new phone.

 I allowed the phone to dry out.
 I didn’t know then that embedding it in dry rice might help the process… I simply air dried it.
-Finally I turned it back on and braced myself for the bad news.
+Finally I turned it back on and braced myself for bad news.

 IT WORKED JUST FINE!
 It never missed a step.
 A few years later I was forced by society and convenience to replace it with a Smartphone.
 I still love that sturdy little Flip phone.